top of page

 SLICER or PICKLING

 Gardens from east to west and north to south find space for the beloved cucumber.
 Slicing cucumbers are often long and thin skinned for fresh eating.
-Slicing cucumbers may also be referred to as "burpless" cucumbers, as they contain cucurbitacin, a bitter compound that can cause indigestion when eaten.
+Slicing cucumbers may also be referred to as "burpless" cucumbers, as they do not contain cucurbitacin, a bitter compound that can cause indigestion when eaten.

 BUSH or POLE